SimplifyJobs/Summer2025-Internships/README-OffSeason.md

-# Off Season Tech Internships by Pitt CSC & Simplify
+# Off-Season Tech Internships by Pitt CSC & Simplify
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Fall 2023, Winter 2024, and Spring 2024.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**